 What has changed is the operator side.
 A growing share of international maritime business is conducted by entities for whom traditional USD or EUR banking is restricted, expensive or unavailable — particularly in the LATAM and African corridors.

-BunkerPay operates a regulated payment corridor network connecting Europe, Latin America and Africa.
-Operators fund in EUR, USD, USDC or USDT, hold funds in a virtual IBAN in their company's name, and settle through SEPA, SWIFT or supported local rails — to whichever maritime counterparty they need to pay, anywhere in the corridor.
+BunkerPay is the single relationship a maritime operator needs to access regulated payment infrastructure across Europe, Latin America and Africa.
+Clients fund their account in EUR, USD, USDC or USDT, hold funds in a multi-currency IBAN issued by our FCA-authorised UK Payment Institution partner, and settle through SEPA, SWIFT or supported local rails — to whichever maritime counterparty they need to pay, anywhere in the corridor.
+One team, one onboarding, one dashboard.
+BunkerPay orchestrates; partners deliver the regulated services.

 BunkerPay is a payment platform focused on the maritime sector.
 We are not a bank.
 We are not a stablecoin issuer.
 We are not a broker.
 We are infrastructure — designed to sit between how maritime operators hold value and how maritime counterparties receive payment, across each corridor we serve.